Ray Johnson: New York years

-Johnson worked part-time at the Orientalia Bookstore in the Lower East Side as he began to deepen his understanding of Zen philosophy and to employ "chance" in his work.
+Johnson worked part-time at the Orientalia Bookstore on the Lower East Side as he began to deepen his understanding of Zen philosophy and to employ "chance" in his work.
 Both of these interests increasingly informed his collages, performances, and mail art.
 Johnson also found occasional work as a graphic designer.
 He had met Andy Warhol by 1956; both designed several book covers for New Directions and other publishers.
 Johnson had a series of whimsical flyers advertising his design services printed via offset lithography, and began mailing these out.
-These were in joined in 1956-7 by two small promotional artists' books, BOO/K/OF/THE/MO/NTH and P/EEK/A/BOO/K/OFTHE/WEE/K, self-published in editions of 500.
+These were joined in 1956–7 by two small promotional artists' books, BOO/K/OF/THE/MO/NTH and P/EEK/A/BOO/K/OFTHE/WEE/K, self-published in editions of 500.

 Johnson participated in about a dozen performance art events between 1957 and 1963 – in his own short pieces (Funeral Music for Elvis Presley and Lecture on Modern Music), in those of others (by James Waring and Susan Kaufman), and via his own compositions performed by his colleagues at The Living Theatre and during the Fluxus Yam Festival of 1963.
 From 1961 on, Johnson periodically staged events he called "Nothings", described to his friend William Wilson as "an attitude as opposed to a happening", which would parallel the "Happenings" of Allan Kaprow and later Fluxus events.
 The first of these, "Nothing by Ray Johnson", was part of a weekly series of events in July 1961 at the AG Gallery, a venue in New York operated by George Maciunas and Almus Salcius; Yoko Ono's first solo show was on view in the gallery at the time.
 Ed Plunkett later recalled entering an empty room.
 "Visitors began to enter the premises.
 Most of them looked quite dismayed that nothing was going on ...
 Well, finally Ray arrived ... and he brought with him a large corrugated cardboard box of wooden spools.
 Soon after arriving Ray emptied this box of spools down the staircase ... with these ... one had to step cautiously to avoid slipping ...
 I was delighted with this gesture."
 Johnson's Second Nothing took place at Maidman Playhouse, New York, in 1962.
 It was part of a variety show that was organized by Nicholas Cernovich and Alan Marlow of New York Poet's Theatre, had lighting design by Billy Name (aka Billy Linich), and featured artists such as Fred Herko, George Brecht, Simone Morris, La Monte Young, Stan Vanderbeek, and others.
 In 1964/65, Ray Johnson circulated publicity for an imaginary gallery called the Robin Gallery, which was a pun on the Rueben Gallery where some of the earliest happenings took place and was said by one critic to “put the happenings out on the street in a series of irresponsible exploits and escapades."